nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 ## A Day in the Republic

 ### Morning: Observation
-Story: Solara logs “misrouted packet under load”; Helix logs “jitter vanishes when routing table warms.”
+Story signal: Solara logs “misrouted packet under load”; Helix logs “jitter vanishes when routing table warms.”
-Technical: Two `v3_memory_entries`, ordered by `CreatedAt`, with `ProcessedByDreamId IS NULL`.
+Technical grounding: Two `v3_memory_entries`, ordered by `CreatedAt`, with `ProcessedByDreamId IS NULL` so they remain eligible for ingest.

 Illustration prompt:
 *“Two distant observation towers sending light pulses to a central buffer, packets as photons, cool dawn tones.”*